gracefulife/clova-developer-guide/en/CIC/References/APIs/SpeechRecognizer.md

 * [`SpeechRecognizer.StopCapture`](#StopCapture)

 ## StopCapture directive {#StopCapture}
-After receiving [`SpeechRecognizer.Recognize`](#Recognize) event messages, CIC returns a `SpeechRecognizer.StopCapture` directive message to your client when it decides that it does not need to receive recorded PCM data any longer.
+After receiving a [`SpeechRecognizer.Recognize`](#Recognize) event message, CIC returns a `SpeechRecognizer.StopCapture` directive message to your client when it decides that it does not need to receive recorded PCM data any longer.
 You must stop recording user's speech immediately upon receiving this message.
-Although you can continue to receive user's speech even after receiving this message from CIC, the speech audio data will not be processed.
+Although you can continue to receive user's speech even after CIC returns this message, the speech audio data will not be processed.
 Also, the `SpeechRecognizer.StopCapture` directive message will contain the last recognition result of the user's speech input in the `payload` field.

 ### Payload field
 | Field name       | Type    | Field description                     | Required |